 Retire in Winter Springs, Florida?

-Family friendly with good schools, Winter Springs is somewhat spread out and does not have a cohesive feeling.
+Winter Springs is somewhat spread out and does not have a cohesive feeling.
 It does, though, have an attractive, modern town center and pretty lake views.
 The city has nine or more developed parks, including a dog park, with more planned.
 There is also a senior center.
 Residents enjoy a Saturday farmers' market, several better shopping centers and a number of community events, including the Spring Family Festival, the Festival of the Arts and the Hometown Harvest.
-The city has blossomed by 50% within the last decade or two, and many homes are new Mediterraneans, Spanish Colonials and brick ranch ramblers.
+The city has blossomed by 5% within the last decade, and many homes are Mediterraneans, Spanish Colonials and brick ranch ramblers.
 Tuscawilla is a country club community with beautiful homes and plenty of golf.

 Climate: Summer high temperatures usually top out in the low 90s.
 Winter temperature highs are in the 60s and 70s with lows in the 50s.
 The average rainfall is 52 inches per year with the usual summertime afternoon showers.